 Founded in 2013, The NTD-SC evolved from the Lymphatic Filariasis Support Center which was established in 2001.
-As secretariat of COR-NTD, the NTD-SC receives support from the Bill & Melinda Gates Foundation, United States Agency for International Development (USAID), and UK Foreign Commonwealth and Development Office.
+As secretariat of COR-NTD, the NTD-SC receives support from the Bill & Melinda Gates Foundation and United States Agency for International Development (USAID).
 This funding enables the NTD-SC to work together with the global community of NTD partners to address priority research needs to help guide program implementation and decision-making.

 Our Mission is: